I Am Dead: Reception

-I Am Dead was met with "generally favorable" reviews, according to the review aggregator Metacritic.
+I Am Dead was met with "generally favorable" reviews, according to the review aggregator platform Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 83% of critics.

 Nintendo Lifes Stuart Gipp enjoyed the game's themes but criticized the writing and simplistic gameplay.
 "I Am Dead is an at times touching and generally thoughtful exploration of loss, grief and lasting memories that doesn't quite resonate as much as it could due to some occasionally-too-twee writing and gameplay that doesn't quite disguise the fact that it's a glorified hidden object game."

 Joe Skrebels of IGN felt mixed on the usage of I am Deads additional challenges, writing: "The separation of the core story and those tougher challenges feels like something of a compromise from developer Hollow Ponds to me, an attempt to offer both an easygoing narrative and something for those who want to be tested, when both sides could perhaps be made more satisfying by combining them."